 (8) Despite section 17(4) of the Taxation Administration Act 2003, the Commissioner must make any reassessment necessary to give effect to this section.

+[Section 15 amended by No. 38 of 2005 s.
+15.]

 15A.
 Land tax on newly subdivided dwelling park land

 (1) Land tax is payable in accordance with this section when land is subdivided if —